The definitive history of Passion Spent – by Patrick (the parrot)

 PART 3: ‘… it’s a holi-holiday!’

 Mick Douthwaite and Brian Wrigglesworth were the experienced old troopers of the band.
 Both had been involved with various local bands for aeons, and had a wealth of experience playing with other musicians.
-They had something with which to compare the way things were going with the recently formed Rio.
+They had something with which to compare the way things were going with the recently formed RIO.
 On the other hand, Dave, Ian and Jim were, to all intents and purposes, band virgins; those three were as happy as goldfish in a bowl!
 But Mick must have felt that things were not going the way he’d hoped.
-Even in retrospect I can’t honestly say I know exactly what it was that Mick was unhappy with or unsure about; but one day before slipping off to sunnier ten-foots, he told Brian that he wasn’t happy, and he was thinking of leaving the band, moving on to new projects.
+Even in retrospect I can’t honestly say I know exactly what it was that Mick was unhappy with or unsure about; but one day, before slipping off to sunnier ten-foots, he told Brian that he wasn’t happy, and he was thinking of leaving the band, moving on to new projects.
 But he was going to think about it all while he was away on holiday.
 He’d let Brian (and the rest of the band) know his decision when he returned.
+It turned out that Mick’s final gig as RIO‘s drummer was on Wednesday 20 July 1983.

 Quite why he told Brian, I’m not sure.
 Perhaps he was hinting that Brian might join him in his next project; perhaps he just wanted to prepare Brian for the eventual news, so that Brian would have plenty of time to consider his own position.
 Whatever the reason, Brian told the rest of the band.
 Between them they decided that they really couldn’t wait to find out what Mick’s decision would be, and that they needed to find another drummer – IMMEDIATELY!!!